Isur/video-chat-bubbles/README.md

 1. Clone the repository
 2. Run `pnpm install` to install.
-3. Run `pnpm dev` to start the development server.
+3. Run `pnpm dev` to start the development server. or
+4. Run `pnpm build` to build the project.
+5. Run `pnpm preview` to preview the build.

 ## How to use

-Open app and start typing.
+Open app and configure it to your needs.

+Click START button to start the "chat".

+Start typing and you will see the bubble with your message.

-Enter to create new bubble.
+Click enter and start typing to create new bubble with next message.

-Bubbles will dissapear after few seconds.
+Bubbles will dissapear after few seconds - as you set it up in configurator.

+## Configurator

+App have build in configurator to change some settings.

+You can change:
+- Font size;
+- Padding inside the bubble;
+- Time for bubble to dissapear;
+- Alignement of the bubble to right or left;
+- Position of the configurator menu;
+- Dark/light mode;
+- Panels are resizable and by dragging you can change size of them;